 How to Design Horse Stables for Rest and Relaxation

-How The Environment Shapes Horse Stable Behaviour
+How Stable Environment Shapes Horse Stable Behaviour

 Horses are highly sensitive to what happens around them, and their behaviour inside their box often reflects the atmosphere of the wider yard.
 Sudden noise, busy walkways, or constant visual movement can keep a horse alert rather than allowing it to settle, making it harder to achieve proper rest.